D4dx-backend/ward-management/ward-management-system/CLUSTER_SYNC_FIX_SUMMARY.md

 **Purpose:**
 - Allows manual refresh of cluster data
-- Rebuilds cluster visits with all current clusters
+- Rebuilds House Visits with all current clusters
 - Useful for fixing existing surveys with missing clusters

 ### 3. **Refresh Button in UI**